astashov/liftosaur/blog/docs/index.md

 - `rm1` - 1 Rep Max of a current exercise.
 - `setVariationIndex` - index of the current set variation
 - `descriptionIndex` - index of the current description
+- `numberOfSets[week:day:setvariation]` - number of sets for the exercise in this workout

 #### For `update: custom()`: